 - Choose the right cat carrier.
 If your cat is particularly stressed, a top loading carrier means we can perform some of our examination duties on your cat whilst they remain in their carrier.
 Don’t tip your cat out of the cage – allow them to walk out by themselves or remove them gently from the carrier.

 - Practice at home.
 Include your cat’s carry cage as part of your household furniture in a spare room or in the laundry.
 Leave the cage door open so your cat can investigate it or even play in it allowing him/her to develop a positive association with the cage.

 - Smells.
-Avoid strong smelling chemicals such as bleach or ammonia based products - not only do cats dislike the smell, they may think another cat has marked the territory!
+Avoid strong smelling chemicals such as bleach or ammonia based products – not only do cats dislike the smell, they may think another cat has marked the territory!
 Clean the cat carrier with soap and water, or water with a small amount of white vinegar added.
-You can also spray the cage and bedding with Feliway 'happy pheromone' spray at least 30 minutes before using the carrier to create a reassuring environment and help reduce stress.
+We recommend spraying the cage and bedding with Feliway ‘happy pheromone’ spray at least 30 minutes before using the carrier to create a reassuring environment and help reduce stress.

 - Talk to your vet.
 If your cat gets overly stressed about visits to the vet talk to our healthcare team so we can provide you with the right advice to reduce stress for your cat.
 We can also prescribe medication if necessary.

 For more information, check out the Catbox and Cage Phobia – Taking Your Cat to the Vet article here.